 What we eat, how we eat and how we live – is the secret to our staying healthy and living longer lives.

 I found Sally Beare’s book, 50 Secrets of the World’s Longest Living People very readable and easy-to-understand.
 It is in my mini library of health and nutrition books.
 The book also contains healthy food recipes from each of the world’s five longest-living communities.
 Among the spicy tuna salad, pasta and bean soup, rice and seaweed recipes, is a breakfast recipe from the Hunzas – which I follow almost every morning.
 I am absolutely thrilled to know the Hunzas and I share a common recipe!

-Sally Beare’s 50 Secrets of the World’s Longest Living People
+Get a copy of Sally Beare’s 50 Secrets of the World’s Longest Living People

 Amazon’s Editorial Review